caco-jr/readable/README.md

     - `npm install`
     - `node server` or `npm start`

-* In another terminal window, use this commands to start the project:
+* In another terminal window, use this commands to start the project
     - `cd client`
     - `npm install`
     - `npm start`